 By Todd Fedyshyn

-With Xscapes bucks you can purchase as much or as little as you need for your holiday gifts.
-Share the gift of entertainment and knowledge with your family and friends.
-It’s the gift that keeps on giving, while supporting STIC’s mission in our community and the individuals we serve.
+With Xscapes Bucks you can purchase as much or as little as you need for your holiday gifts.
+Share the gift of entertainment and knowledge with your family and friends this holiday season.
+It’s the gift that keeps on giving, while supporting STIC’s mission in our community and independence for the individuals we serve.

 Xscapes is also a great team building option for your business associates.
 We offer five different games with exciting themes that will put players into immersive environments while encouraging communication skills and teamwork.
 Your management team can also have the option to watch your employees play our games from the control room with our game masters running your experience.
-Xscapes features conference rooms for team building break out meetings and food you can bring with you to make your overall experience spectacular here at Xscapes.
+Xscapes features conference rooms for team building break-out meetings or food you can bring with you to make your overall experience spectacular here at Xscapes.
 We also often see schools or camps use Xscapes for amazing community outings.
 Call (607) 760-3322 or email email@example.com for more information.

 To book your next escape room experience visit: www.xscapes-stic.com